Lawrence-lugs/uLabSynopsysTraining/README.md

 # Setup

 1. Preliminary
+   1. For people using the Microlab PCs, login to the synTrain user account (credentials should be on the whiteboard)
-   1. For people using the Microlab VMs: In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@xx.xxx.xx.xxx`
+      1. In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@xx.xxx.xx.xxx`
-      1. Go into the openlane2 folder: `cd openlane2`
+      2. Go into the openlane2 folder: `cd openlane2`
-      2. Start the nix-shell: `nix-shell`
+      3. Start the nix-shell: `nix-shell`
-      3. Go back to the home directory: `cd ~`
+      4. Go back to the home directory: `cd ~`
-   2. For people running the **iic-osic-tools** VNC, just make sure to be using the VNC in your browser and then open the terminal.
+   3. For people running the **iic-osic-tools** VNC, just make sure to be using the VNC in your browser and then open the terminal.
 2. Clone the lab files from the git
     1. `git clone https://github.com/Lawrence-lugs/uLabSynopsysTraining`
 3. Enter the cloned directory, and enter the repo folder